pietro-foini/ISI-WFP/project/packages/LagsCreator/README.md

 # Lags-Creator

-This module allows to create training/validation/test lag-features samples for time-series forecasting purposes.
-It supports several configurations that you can change to get the desired output format.
-The starting point for using this module is to have a dataframe `df` with two levels on axis 1: the level 0 corresponding to the single main group and the level 1 corresponding to the time-series.
-For example, let's take the following dataframe:
+This module allows us to create training/validation/test lag-features samples for time-series forecasting purposes.
+The module supports different configurations to get the outputs into several formats.
+In order to correctly use this module, it is necessary to have a pandas dataframe `df` with 2-level hierarchical indices on axis 1: the level 0 corresponding to a single main group and the level 1 corresponding to the time-series.
+For example, let's take the following dataframe `df`:

 <img src="./images/dataframe.png" width="200">